rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 We also see that we've logged some values to the Console, accessing these values through `feature.properties` as the L.GeoJson's `onEachFeature` method loops through our features.

-We can use this `onEachFeature` method not only to access information stored originally within our GeoJSON data but also to add some interactivity to our map.
+We can use L.GeoJSON's `onEachFeature` method not only to access information stored originally within our GeoJSON data but also to add some interactivity to our map.

 ### Step 5: Adding user interaction.